Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Numerical Results and Discussions

-Figs.\ref{fig5} and \ref{fig6} show the GT$(\mp)$ strength on $^{90}$Zr as a function of the excitation energy $E_{ex}$ w.r.t. $^{90}$Zr, whose Q values for GT($\mp$) are 6.111 and 2.280 MeV, respectively.
-The uppermost panels (a) stand for the experimental data on GT(--) and GT(+) deduced from the $^{90}$Zr(p,n)$^{90}$Nb reaction $^{90}$Zr(n,p)$^{90}$Y at 293 MeV \cite{Yako05}, respectively.
-Panels (c)$\sim$(d) are the results by the DQRPA for two different prolate and oblate $\beta_2$ values.
-For a reference, in panel (b), we show results by the spherical QRPA \cite{Ch93,ch10-2}.
-The ISR is almost satisfied at each $\beta_2$ value for both B(GT$(\mp)$).
-If we recollect that the experimental GT(--) (GT(+)) strengths on the high-lying states around 30 $\sim$ 38 MeV (17 $\sim$ 25 MeV) include the contributions by the isovector spin monopole (IVSM) \cite{Yako05} which are not considered in the present calculation, our spherical QRPA (SQRPA) (b) and DQRPA (c) for $\beta_2 = 0.1$ results seem to be consistent with the data.
+$^{90}$Zr is one of the most well known spherical nuclei.
+For instance, $\beta_2^{E2} = 0.089(29)$ and $\beta_2^{RMF} = 0.01$.
+Therefore it would be an interesting question if the DQRPA is a proper description of the excited states of spherical nuclei.
+Figs. \ref{fig14} and \ref{fig15} show the GT$(\mp)$ strength distributions on $^{90}$Zr as a function of the $E_{ex}$ w.r.t. $^{90}$Zr, whose Q values for GT($\mp$) are 6.111 and 2.280 MeV, respectively.
+The uppermost panels (a) stand for the experimental data on GT(--)+IVSM (isovector spin monopole) and GT(+)+IVSM deduced from the $^{90}$Zr(p,n)$^{90}$Nb reaction $^{90}$Zr(n,p)$^{90}$Y at 293 MeV \cite{Yako05}, respectively.
+It should be noted that the IVSM contributions are included in the relatively higher excitation energy region because the IVSM transition operators are similar to the GT transition operators apart from additional radial factors \cite{Yako05}.

-It means that the $^{90}$Zr is thought to be near to a spherical shape, {\it i.e.} almost spherical.
-But the DQRPA results by $\beta_2 = 0.1$ are consistent with the data.
-Since our DQRPA is based on the intermediate deformation, the extension to small $\beta_2 $ values may not be a proper treatment, if we understand that the angular momentum projection $\Omega_j$ may have angular momenta higher than $j$, and may go back to different $j$ values in the $\beta_2$ = 0 limit.
-One more interesting point is that almost spherical nuclei, such as $^{90}$Zr, did not show the high-lying GT(--) excited states appeared on $^{76}$Ge and $^{82}$Se.
-The high-lying states at the GT(+) transition is also neatly explained as shown at (c) in Fig.\ref{fig6}.
+Panels (b)$\sim$(d) in Figs. \ref{fig14} and \ref{fig15} are the GT ($\mp$) strength results by the DQRPA for different $\beta_2$ values, where we did not include the IVSM because the contribution is known to be small compared to the GT contribution (see ${\Sigma}$ B(GT$^{-}$)$_{exp}$ in Fig. \ref{fig16}).
+The ISR is almost satisfied at each $\beta_2$ value for both B(GT$(\mp)$) as shown in Table \ref{tab:parameters}.

+However, our results of the GT strength distributions do not properly explain the data in the following two respects.
+First, peak positions of GT(--) are not recovered even if we take $\beta_2 = 0$ and $0.1$, which are thought to be more or less compatible with $\beta_2^{E2} = 0.089$, although the position of the GT excited energy around 14 MeV is deviated from the data only by 2 MeV for GT(--).
+Specifically, we do not have any noticeable high-lying GT states appeared in other nuclei.